 Jonathan Knowles/Getty Images

-The iPhone turns 10 this year, and already rumors are flying online about all the bells and whistles the anniversary edition will sport when it’s announced: New sizes!
+The iPhone turns 10 today, and already rumors are flying online about all the bells and whistles the anniversary edition will sport when it’s announced this September: New sizes!
 A new edge-to-edge display screen!
 Wireless charging!
+No home button!
 A new charging port!
 (Oh my, not another one!)
 But before we look ahead, let’s toast the iPhone’s first double-digit birthday with a list of some of the significant ways the device — and all its smartphone brethren — has changed our lives over this past decade.

 The first iPhone was released on June 29, 2007, less than a year after Facebook opened its audience to the general public (it was initially for college students only).
 The elixir of smartphones and social media has completely changed the way we interact with friends, both in making them and maintaining them.
 Once, most of us could name just about all our friends as they drifted into and out of our lives.
 Now?
 Facebook, Twitter, et al. keep a running count for us — from that guy you kinda knew in high school to your cousin’s bestie, and more than a few we’ve probably never met in person.